D-Pow/react-app-boilerplate/ReadMe.md

 * Dependencies not required for the build are moved to devDependencies
 * npm scripts are more clearly defined
-* webpack.config.js is exposed and configurable
+* webpack config is exposed and configurable
 * The service-worker both
     - Caches dynamically-generated files that contain hashes in them
     - Will update the app in a cache-then-network response so any changes will be shown in the next page load/refresh.